Jason Patric

 John Anthony Miller III (born June 17, 1966), better known by his stage name Jason Patric is an American film, television and stage actor.
 He is known for his roles in films such as The Lost Boys (1987), Rush (1991), Geronimo: An American Legend (1993), Sleepers (1996), Speed 2: Cruise Control (1997), Your Friends & Neighbors (1998), Narc (2002), The Alamo (2004), My Sister's Keeper (2009), and The Losers (2010).
-His father was actor/playwright Jason Miller, and his maternal grandfather was actor Jackie Gleason.
+His father was actor and playwright Jason Miller, and his maternal grandfather was actor Jackie Gleason.

 Early life

-Born in New York City in the borough of Queens, Patric is the eldest son and middle child of Academy Award–nominated actor and Pulitzer Prize–winning playwright Jason Miller (born John Anthony Miller Jr.) and actress Linda Miller (born Linda Mae Gleason), and his maternal grandfather was actor/comedian Jackie Gleason.
-He has an older sister, Jennifer, and had a younger brother, Jordan (died January 10, 2024), and his half-brother is actor Joshua John Miller.
+Born in New York City in the borough of Queens, Patric is the eldest son and middle child of Academy Award–nominated actor and Pulitzer Prize–winning playwright Jason Miller (born John Anthony Miller Jr.) and actress Linda Miller (born Linda Mae Gleason).
+His maternal grandfather was actor and comedian Jackie Gleason.
+He has an older sister, Jennifer, and had a younger brother, Jordan, who died January 10, 2024; his half-brother is actor Joshua John Miller.
 His ancestry is mostly Irish, with some German.

 Growing up in Upper Saddle River, New Jersey, he attended schools such as Cavallini Middle School and the all-boys Catholic school Salesian Roman Catholic Don Bosco Preparatory High School (Ramsey, New Jersey).
 In California, he attended Saint Monica Catholic High School (Santa Monica, California).